Content marketing is one of the best methods to get free organic traffics from search engines.

 Your Intro Should Be Touching Their Pain Points

-Touching on the problems make them feel that you have a level of mutual understanding.
+Touching on the problems makes them feel that you have a level of mutual understanding.

-They will more likely to trust someone who understands them rather than people who just bombard them with information.
+They will be more likely to trust someone who understands them rather than people who bombard them with information.

 Follow Up With Measurable Solutions